-- 181. Section 3(1) of the Act defines a specific subsidy as a subsidy that is specific to an enterprise or industry, or group of enterprises or industries, within the jurisdiction of a foreign Government.
-The Subsidies Agreement provides context for the interpretation of "specific". - 182.
-Article 1.2 of the Subsidies Agreement provides that a subsidy, as defined in Article 1.1, shall be subject to the provisions of Part V of the Agreement (ie the provisions relating to Countervailing Measures), if such a subsidy is specific in accordance with the provisions of Article 2 of the Agreement. - 183.
+- 184. Article 1.2 of the Subsidies Agreement provides that a subsidy, as defined in Article 1.1, shall be subject to the provisions of Part V of the Agreement (ie the provisions relating to Countervailing Measures), if such a subsidy is specific in accordance with the provisions of Article 2 of the Agreement. - 185.
 Article 2 of the Subsidies Agreement provides as follows: - Article 2.1 sets out principles to be applied in determining whether or not a subsidy is specific to an enterprise or industry, or group of enterprises or industries (referred to as "certain enterprises"), and covers explicit limitation of access by the granting authority or in legislation (specific), the use of objective criteria or conditions for eligibility (not specific), and de facto specificity.
-Objective criteria and conditions are defined in footnote 2 to Article 2.1(b) as "criteria or conditions which are neutral, which do not favour certain enterprises over others, and which are economic in http://www.adreviewpanel.gov.au/PastReviews/Documents/ADRPReviewReportMOFCOM-November2013AmendedFINAL.pdf accessed on 7 June 2017.

-- nature and horizontal in application, such as number of employees or size of enterprise." - Article 2.2 provides that a subsidy limited to certain enterprises within a designated geographical region within the jurisdiction of the granting authority shall be specific, although the setting or change of generally applicable tax rates by all levels of government shall not be deemed a subsidy. - Article 2.3 provides that any subsidy falling under the provisions of Article 3 shall be deemed to be specific.
-This covers prohibited subsidies including subsidies contingent on export performance or import replacement. - Article 2.4 requires that any determination of specificity shall be clearly substantiated on the basis of positive evidence. - 184.
-In the current case, the main specificity issue arises in relation to the question of the breadth of the industry or industries to be caught by "certain enterprises", and the extent to which assistance to the steel industry is specific. - 185.
-In DS379, the WTO Appellate Body noted that in US Upland Cotton the panel considered that an "industry" or "group of industries", for the purposes of the chapeau of Article 2, may generally be understood in terms of producers of particular types of product, although the breadth of this concept of "industry" may depend on several factors in a given context.
-Hence, the specificity of a subsidy can only be assessed on a case-by-case basis. - The Appellate Body, in DS379, saw merit in the view that the concept of "specificity" in Article 2 of the SCM Agreement serves to acknowledge that some subsidies are broadly available and widely used throughout an economy and are therefore not subject to the Agreement's subsidy disciplines.
+Objective criteria and conditions are defined in footnote 2 to Article 2.1(b) as "criteria or conditions which are neutral, which do not favour certain enterprises over others, and which are economic in nature and horizontal in application, such as number of employees or size of enterprise." - Article 2.2 provides that a subsidy limited to certain enterprises within a designated geographical region within the jurisdiction of the granting authority shall be specific, although the setting or change of generally applicable tax rates by all levels of government shall not be deemed a subsidy. - Article 2.3 provides that any subsidy falling under the provisions of Article 3 shall be deemed to be specific.
+This covers prohibited subsidies including subsidies contingent on export performance or import replacement. - Article 2.4 requires that any determination of specificity shall be clearly substantiated on the basis of positive evidence. - 186.
+In the current case, the main specificity issue arises in relation to the question of the breadth of the industry or industries to be caught by "certain enterprises", and the extent to which assistance to the steel industry is specific. - 187.
+In DS379, the WTO Appellate Body noted that in US Upland Cotton24 the panel considered that an "industry" or "group of industries", for the purposes of the chapeau of Article 2, may generally be understood in terms of producers of particular types of product, although the breadth of this concept of "industry" may depend on several factors in a given context.
+Hence, the specificity of a subsidy can only be assessed on a case-by-case basis. - 188.
+The Appellate Body, in DS379, saw merit in the view that the concept of "specificity" in Article 2 of the SCM Agreement serves to acknowledge that some subsidies are broadly available and widely used throughout an economy and are therefore not subject to the Agreement's subsidy disciplines.
 The Appellate Body analysed the words used in Article 2, which suggested that the term "certain enterprises" refers to a single enterprise or industry or a class of enterprises or industries that are known and particularised, but agreed that the concept of specificity involved a certain amount of indeterminacy at the edges, and that any determination of whether a number of enterprises or industries constitute "certain enterprises" can only be made on a case-by-case basis.